Welcome to today's edition of the Rush 24-7 podcast.

 A lot of people want it to end.

-Sadly, some people don't, but I'm not talking about them right now.
+But I'm not talking about them right now.

-The people that do want it to end, you realize, in addition, and I'm probably on a little bit of a plank saying what I'm gonna say next year, so those of you at Media Matters turn up your volume.
+The people that do want it to end, you realize, in addition, and I'm probably on a little bit of a plank saying what I'm going to say next here.

-Those of you at NBC ABC CBS, turn up your volume a little bit.
+Those of you at NBC, ABC, CBS, turn up your volume a little bit.

 Make sure you get this on the first pass.

-Some of the white people that voted Barack Hussein Obama in 2008 did so because they hoped that their statement and their action would indicate, would tell everybody in America that they have no racial problems, that they are not racist, they do not oppose a man running for president because he's black.
+Some of the white people that voted Barack Hussein Obama in 2008 did so because they hoped that their statement and their action would indicate, would tell everybody in America that they have no racial problems, that they are not racist.

 They were desperate for that message to be heard because they wanted it to have meaning.

-They wanted, however, millions of them there are their vote was an expression of hope and desire that we could get past the racial divisions which are literally tearing the culture apart, not just the racial divisions, but they are a component.
+They wanted however millions of them there are, their vote was an expression of hope and desire that we could get past the racial divisions which are literally tearing the culture apart.

-And there are also, as I've had them tell me this, there are also some people, white people that voted for Obama, hoping That his election would serve as an inspiration to minorities all over the country to do better,
+And there are also, as I've had them tell me this, there are also some people, white people that voted for Obama, hoping that his election would serve as an inspiration to minorities all over the country to do better,

-to seek better things, to I don't know what would but and they were hoping that the election of Barack Obama would improve things, the life circumstances of African Americans and other minorities.
+to seek better things, to, I don't know what would, but, and they were hoping that the election of Barack Obama would improve things, the life circumstances of African Americans and other minorities.

 And that's why they did it.

-They didn't do it because they're liberal Democrats, they didn't do it because they hate Republicans.
+They didn't do it because they hate Republicans.

-They did it almost on social grounds, so much desire to end the racial strife that there was so much hope in the election of an African American president to do a number of things.
+So much desire to end the racial strife that there was so much hope in the election of an African American president to do a number of things.

 A, to inspire minorities all over the country to say of America, look, if we can do this, we have overcome practically every element of our past that you think negatively defines us.